 Meet the team at The Learning Center

-Dr. Schwehr is a nationally certified school psychologist who is licensed as a school psychologist in Minnesota.
+Dr. Schwehr is a psychologist who is dually licensed by the Minnesota Board of Psychology and the Minnesota Department of Education.
+Dr. Schwehr is also a nationally certified school psychologist (NCSP).
 Dr. Schwehr started as a school psychologist in southern Minnesota before pursuing his doctorate degree.
 Since 2010, he has gained experience working with children and young adults in a variety of settings and capacities such as providing therapeutic services in outpatient clinics, conducting neuropsychological evaluations at the Medical College of Wisconsin, teaching courses and professional development seminars for local colleges and school districts, and completing comprehensive evaluations for adolescent boys in residential care.
 Dr. Schwehr has worked for multiple school districts in Minnesota and Illinois where he guided them through comprehensive evaluations, applications of Response to Intervention (RTI), and special education law.

 Clare Roney, Career Counselor